 Amounts spent by NJ House members.
-Search by 1 or more fields.
-Click a column to sort it.
-Click a row to isolate it.
+Search by 1 or more fields or leave blank to enter the database.

 Sires, a 10-year congressman, also spent overall the most of the state’s representatives — nearly $1.25 million in 2015.
 The most frugal member of New Jersey’s delegation was Rep. Rodney P. Frelinghuysen, a Republican representing the 11th District in Morris County.
 He spent just under $1.05 million, less than 85 percent of his budget.